-Tourists visit Cozumel all year round because there is really not a bad time of the year to be in this tropical Caribbean island.
-You can do still do a lot of things even if the weather is considered cold or rainy as it has no effect on both snorkelers, divers, and anglers.
+Tourists visit Cozumel all year round because there is not a wrong time of the year to be in this tropical Caribbean island.
+You can do still do a lot of things even if the weather is cold or rainy as it does not affect both snorkelers, divers, and anglers.

-There may be slight differences on what you can catch depending on Cozumel’s fishing seasons but regardless, fish are still plentiful in Cozumel.
-This is the reason why anglers regularly schedule fishing trips on this island because of its healthy and bountiful marine life.
+There may be slight differences on what you can catch depending on Cozumel fishing seasons, but regardless, fish are still plentiful in Cozumel; this is the reason why anglers regularly set fishing trips on this island because of its healthy and bountiful marine life.

-Although the popular tourist season in Cozumel is considered to fall on the months of December to March (this is also when hotels present peak rates), anglers choose to visit in the warm months, mainly from April to August, because these is when most fish are active.
+Although the favorite tourist season in Cozumel is considered to fall on December to March, anglers choose to visit in the warm months, mainly from April to August, because these are when most fish are active.
 The hottest month is August, which averages eighty degrees at night and ninety-five degrees during the day.

-This heat is offset by the ocean breezes and is generally comfortable for most people, especially the anglers who are stuck under the heat for long periods.
+The heat is generally comfortable for most people, especially the anglers who stuck in the weather for long periods.
 The rainy season in Cozumel starts in late summer or early fall.

-As for fly-fishing, the major species that are usually caught in Cozumel’s lagoons are the Bonefish, Snook, Permit, and Tarpon.
+As for fly-fishing, the dominant species that usually you can catch in Cozumel’s lagoons are the Bonefish, Snook, Permit, and Tarpon.
 There is no slow fishing season in these waters as Bonefish are available all year round and they are very easy to catch.
-The big types of Snook and Permit are bountiful on the warm months, from March to August.
-Tarpons on the other hand are difficult to catch, especially the big ones.
-Generally, Tarpons are available all year round but you will most likely catch small ones.

 Other flats fishing species include triggerfish, jack, snapper, barracuda and small sharks.
 They are all over the lagoons of Cozumel all year round but they don’t bite as much as the Bonefish, Snook, and Permit do.